 What do they help with?
 Sometimes it’s just assisting you in getting to know the various features of our LMS.
-For example, if you’ve never used social learning tools before, you might need some help understanding how to use The Quad, HSI’s social learning solution.
-Or you might have questions about how to generate a specific report or get a specific group started on a competency-based learning track.
+For example, you might have questions about how to generate a specific report or get a specific group started on a competency-based learning track.
 Our learning consultants help with all of that.

 Sometimes, learning consultants help with more pressing issues.
 They can run reports, troubleshoot bugs or issues, and even make suggestions for new features, based on your needs.